svenkatrav0408/ArgoCD-config/GitOps_document.md

 ## Introduction

 GitOps is a modern approach to continuous deployment that leverages Git as the single source of truth for declarative infrastructure and applications.
-It represents a paradigm shift from traditional CI/CD pipelines to a Git-centric workflow that ensures consistency, traceability, and reliability across all environments.
+It represents a paradigm shift from traditional C[...]

 **Key Benefits:**
 - 🚀 **Faster Deployments** - Automated deployments triggered by Git changes